All Episodes

 It's about the long term.

-I love his long I like uh Trump's uh New York swagger because I'm originally from New Jersey and I love it, but and he neutralizes the pr he basically castrates the press, and that's the time that we need right now.
+I love his long, I liked Trump's New York swagger because I'm originally from New Jersey and I love it.

-And when we think in four year cycles, we think about personalities.
+And when we think in four-year cycles, we think about personalities.

 They don't see their grandchildren's future in their party.